Case No. 9

 Case No. 9 is a Pakistan television series, written by Shahzeb Khanzada, and directed by Syed Wajahat Hussain.
-It starts Saba Qamar as a rape survivor and the series entails her journey to get justice against her preparator.
-Faysal Quraishi, Junaid Khan, Aamina Sheikh and Naveen Waqar festured in pivotal roles.
+It starts Saba Qamar as a rape survivor and entails her journey to get justice against her preparator.
+Faysal Quraishi, Junaid Khan, Aamina Sheikh and Naveen Waqar featured in pivotal roles.
 It premiered on Geo Entertainment in September 2025.

 Plot

 "Case No. 9" revolves around Sehar, a confident and ambitious young woman who joins a garments company as the head of sales and marketing, where she first faces harassment by her boss, Kamran, a wealthy and influential businessman.
-However, at a night she is raped by him under the pretext of a dinner meeting at his house, where no one else is present.
+One night, she is raped by him under the pretext of a dinner meeting at his house, where no one else is present.
 When she returns home, her family tries to keep the incident hidden, locking her inside the house to prevent the news from spreading.
 However, her brother's friend Maryam discovers the truth and tries to confront Sehar's family.
 At night, when everyone is asleep, Sehar silently leaves the house and goes to the police station to report the crime.
 The police register an FIR, and Kamran surprisingly cooperates with the investigation, undergoing a medical test.